Covariant Lyapunov vectors as global solutions of a partial differential equation on the phase space

 From Eq.~(\ref{eq:b}) and from $a(0)=1$ we get

 Moreover, if $\lVert \vect{v}\rVert$ and $\lVert \vect{v}\rVert^{-1}$ are both limited on $\gamma$, then

 so from Eq.~(\ref{eq:def:lambda:theo}) one obtains Eq.~(\ref{eq:time_av}). \end{proof}

+Note that Eq.~(\ref{eq:traject}) is formally similar to Eq.~(\ref{eq:dxp}), but it includes an additional term involving a scalar function $b$.
+As we have recalled in the preceding section, the norm of a CLV evolving according to the tangent dynamics, i.e.\ as the displacement vector $\vect{\delta x}$ in Eq.~(\ref{eq:dxp}), would increase (resp.\ decrease) exponentially with time if the corresponding LE is positive (resp.\ negative).
+The term in the Eq.~(\ref{eq:traject}) containing the scalar function $b$ has just the effect of compensating this increase (or decrease) and making the time evolution compatible with the existence of a vector field having a bounded norm everywhere.
+This exact compensation is the reason why the time average of $b$, when the CLF has a bounded norm, just equals the value of the LE $\lambda$, as shown by Eq.~(\ref{eq:time_av}).

-Eqs.~(\ref{eq:traject}) can be written in a more compact form by making use of the concept of Lie derivative.
+Our goal is now to exploit lemma \ref{lemma:eq_br} to derive a global differential equation which characterizes CLFs for ergodic systems.
+As a first step in this direction, we note that Eq.~(\ref{eq:traject}) can be written in a more compact form by making use of the concept of Lie derivative.
 If $\vect{v}$ is a differentiable vector field as well as $\vect{F}$, then it is well known that the Lie derivative $\mathcal{L}_{\vect{F}}\vect{v}$ of $\vect{v}$ with respect to $\vect{F}$ is equal to the commutator of the two fields:

 The first term on the right-hand-side of Eq.~(\ref{eq:alt:def:lie:derivative}) represents the total derivative of $\vect{v}$ with respect to time along a field line $\vect{x}(t)$ of $\vect{F}$ defined by Eq.~(\ref{eq:xp}):